PoisotLab/ms_straight_lines/manuscript.md

 A network where $L = \bar{L}$ will have a $z$-score of 0, and any network with more (fewer) links will have a positive (negative) $z$-score.
-Following this method, we computed the empirical z-scores for the 255 food webs archived on `mangal.io` (+@fig:zscores).
+Following this method, we computed the empirical $z$-scores for the 255 food webs archived on `mangal.io` (+@fig:zscores).
 We found that 18 webs (7.1%) had a total number of observed links unusually higher than what was expected under the flexible links model ($z >$ 1.96).
 These networks are interesting candidates for the study of mechanisms leading to high connectance.

 Out of the 255 food webs, none was found to have an unusually low number of links ($z <$ 1.96).
-In fact, z-scores this low are not possible in this dataset: food webs having the minimum value of $S-1$ links are still within two standard deviations of the mean, for this sample.
-However, this sample contains the full diversity of food webs found in the mangal.io database.
-However, this does not mean that no food web will ever have a z-score lower than -1.96.
+In fact, $z$-scores this low are not possible in this dataset: food webs having the minimum value of $S-1$ links are still within two standard deviations of the mean, for this sample.
+However, this sample contains the full diversity of food webs found in the
+`mangal.io` database.
+Hence, this does not mean that no food web will ever have a $z$-score lower than -1.96.
 If the flexible links model is fit to data from a specific system, food webs might have a surprisingly low number of links when compared to this population average.
 These networks would be interesting candidates for the study of mechanisms leading to